Pain in the arch of your foot can really hurt. Like, really hurt. And when your feet hurt, it can be hard to think about anything else.

 Tarsal tunnel syndrome (TTS) is a nerve compression problem, like carpal tunnel — but in your feet.
 It affects the posterior tibial nerve and can cause arch pain or foot numbness and tingling.

-Flat feet, also called fallen arches, can lead to arch pain all on its own.
+Flat feet, also called fallen arches, can lead to arch pain all on their own.

 Preventing Foot Arch Pain

-The biggest preventive measure Dr. Hawley suggests is wearing the right footwear.
+The biggest preventive measure Dr. Nolan suggests is wearing the right footwear.

 While a great pair of dress shoes may last years, athletic shoes wear out much quicker.
 You can often tell if you look at the bottom and note the wear on the soles and around the heels.